-Please have your child at the bus at least 30 minutes prior to departure.
+Please make sure your child arrives at the bus at least 30 minutes before departure.

 We ask that you do not bring cases of drinks, luggage, etc, to the buses, as campers will not be permitted to bring these items on the bus.